AGS Summer Fellowship

 By: Sabriyya Pate

 I worked as the International Economics intern in the David Rockefeller Studies Department.
 My direct supervisor was the research associate to the Paul A. Volcker senior fellow for international economics.
-As part of the fellowship (named after the former chairman of the Federal Reserve), the fellow worked on an upcoming book that I spent a large portion of my time conducting research for.
+As part of the fellowship (named after the former chairman of the Federal Reserve), the fellow worked on an upcoming book for which I spent a large portion of my time conducting research.
 Both my incredible supervisor and fellow offered me great liberty with my assignments, and I am so thrilled to have had the opportunities they provided.

 Without a doubt, my greatest takeaway from this summer experience has been an expanded set of frameworks and skills to problem-solve and interrogate adaptive challenges, including the role of the tech industry in combating foreign cybersecurity attacks, both bottom-up and institutional approaches to the crisis in sub-Saharan Africa, North Korean de-escalation, religious extremism, rivalries in the Middle East, politicized climate change, global refugee crises (in the Eastern and Western hemispheres), and many more.